CAAREN-engineering/CMP2/README.md

 ## Check maximum prefixes

-This script will quqery a Juniper router and compare what is configured for a BGP peer's maximum prefix and compare it to what is in [PeeringDB](https://www.peeringdb.com)
+This script will quqery a Juniper router and compare what is configured for a BGP peer's maximum prefix and to what is in [PeeringDB](https://www.peeringdb.com)

 Only peers with `family inet[6] unicast prefix-limit maximum` are checked.
 If a peer does not already have a maximum number of prefixes configured, it will not be checked.

 This script will add headroom to what is listed in the PeeringDB.
-The about of headroom is a sliding scale to allow network advertising a low number of routes some additional headroom.
+The amount of headroom is a sliding scale to allow network advertising a low number of routes some more headroom.

 The logic is that using a straight percentage wouldn't be useful since the number of routes advertised varies by several orders of magnitude.